Select a Relatively Dry Place

 Now, start gathering your materials.
 Moisture is obviously your biggest enemy, so do your best to gather the driest materials you can find.
 Even in heavy rain, you should be able to find some dry twigs and branches.
 Your best chance of getting dry wood is in standing dead trees.

 Gather as much of these dry materials as you can.
 You don’t want to run back and gather again in case your first attempt fails, or if the rain goes for longer than you expect.
-Gathering as much dry material as you can saves you precious time and energy.
+Gathering as much dry material as you can will save you precious time and energy.

 If you’re wondering why your attempts aren’t successful, look no further than the damp ground.
 Again, moisture will kill your fire.
 Wet or even damp ground is definitely full of moisture.
 Put a layer of firewood between the ground and your actual firelay for better results.